-- 17. (1) Where the Commission is satisfied that the auditor of a licensed insurer, licensed insurance broker or licensed insurance agent has failed to fulfil his obligations under this Ordinance or is otherwise not a fit and proper person to act as the auditor of an insurer, it may, by written notice to the insurer, revoke the approval of the appointment of the auditor and the licensee shall appoint a new auditor in accordance with section 14. - (2) A notice revoking the appointment of an auditor under subsection (1) shall be given to the auditor. - (3) If a relevant licensee fails to appoint an auditor, the Commission, at the expense of the licensee, may appoint an approved auditor to act as the auditor of the licensee. - (4) An auditor appointed under subsection (3) is deemed for the purposes of this Ordinance to have been appointed by the licensee.
+- 17. (1) Where the Commission is satisfied that the auditor of a licensed insurer, licensed insurance broker or licensed insurance agent has failed to fulfil his obligations under this Ordinance or is otherwise not a fit and proper person to act as the auditor of an insurer, it may, by written notice to the licensed insurer, licensed insurance broker and licensed insurance agent, revoke the approval of the appointment of the auditor and the licensee shall appoint a new auditor in accordance with section 14. - (2) A notice revoking the appointment of an auditor under subsection (1) shall be given to the auditor by the licensee. - (3) If a relevant licensee fails to appoint an auditor approved by the Commission, the Commission, at the expense of the licensee, may appoint an approved auditor to act as the auditor of the licensee.

+(4) An auditor appointed under subsection (3) is deemed for the purposes of this Ordinance to have been appointed by the licensee.